Never turn up to a BBQ empty handed

-To the rest of the world, football is great, but to Australians, football – which to Aussies is soccer – isn’t the preferred sport, especially when AFL and rugby are around.
-Yes, Aussies love to play, well, any sport really, but most of the population watch these two sports.
-If you happen to be in Australia at the right time, buy tickets and head down to watch a game, or watch on the TV, over a few bottles of beer, and embrace the favourite Aussie pastimes.
+To the rest of the world, football is great, but AFL and rugby are Australia’s preferred sports.
+If you happen to be in the country at the right time, buy tickets and head down to watch a game, or watch on the TV, over a few bottles of beer, and embrace the favourite Aussie pastimes.

 Always swim between the flags

 This may seem trivial, but remember how Australia is known to have shark-infested waters?
-Well, if you swim between the flags, you are less likely to meet one of these sharks.
-These flags are also put into place to protect you from dangerous swells, and it is here that lifeguards are found.
+Well, if you swim between the flags, you are less likely to come face-to-face with one.
+These flags are also put into place to protect you from dangerous swells.
 If you choose to go into the water, be sure to never swim alone.

 Show some respect